-Dr. Samuel H. Sheppard, 30-year-old osteopath charged with the slaying of his wife, Marilyn, is shown here in the courtroom during his 1954 trial.
-He was convicted of murder, but the Supreme Court overturned that decision saying Sheppard had been denied a fair trial and the trial judge should have adopted stricter courtroom rules for the news media.
-The case serves as an example of when freedom of the press is pitted against the right to a fair trial, and how the courts might use concerns about fair trial to limit the press.
-(AP Photo, reprinted here with permission from The Associated Press.)
+Dr. Samuel H. Sheppard, charged with the slaying of his wife, is shown here in the courtroom during his 1954 trial.
+He was convicted of murder, but the Supreme Court overturned that decision saying Sheppard had been denied a fair trial, and the trial judge should have adopted stricter courtroom rules for the news media.
+The case serves as an example of when First Amendment freedom of the press is pitted against the right to a fair trial.
+(AP Photo, used with permission from the Associated Press)

 The case Sheppard v.
 Maxwell, 384 U.S. 333 (1966), epitomized how a circus-like “media” trial can pit freedom of the press against the right to a fair trial and how the Supreme Court can use concerns about the latter to put reasonable limits on the former.

 Early on July 4, 1954, in a Cleveland suburb, Marilyn Sheppard, pregnant wife of an osteopath and prominent socialite, was beaten to death.
 Her husband, Sam Sheppard, first called the mayor, a family friend, to report the crime.
 He claimed to have struggled with an intruder who knocked him out.
 The police saw no signs of breaking and entering.
 It was discovered that Sheppard had been having an affair.

 The three-day coroner’s inquest was biased against the doctor, and the Cleveland press goaded the prosecutors to charge Sheppard.
 One newspaper ran 399 stories in six months.